naelens/Naelens-/README.md

-# Naelem
+# Heey, there!!

 **`Front-end Developer & UI/UX Designer 👩🏽‍💻🌻`**

-Heey, there.
 I'm name Naelem.
 I am a Front-end Developer and UI/UX Designer with experience in creating interfaces.
 I have expertise in HTML, CSS, JavaScript, ReactJS, AngularJS, TypeScript and Tailwind, which allow me to build interactive and responsive applications.
 Additionally, I am experienced in interface design, using tools such as Figma and implementing Design Systems.
 I am currently continuing to study and enhance my skills.

 ### 🤖 Linguagens e Tecnologias